A Domain Broker adds more than value, they take the confusion out of the transaction.

-As the domain broker, its commonplace to assist clients with the entire acquisition process including: contacting/locating, negotiating, escrow and transfer of the domain name asset.
+- escrow and transfer.
 The buyer understood the advantage of adding a qualified domain broker to represent their interest.

-The broker should always handle all communication on behalf of buyer and seller.
-They should be responsible for the entire process and effectively share updates accordingly.
-The process and flow is more fluid and professional, with many domain acquisitions completing transfer within 5-7 days.
+The domain broker should always handle all communication on behalf of buyer and seller.
+The process and flow is more fluid and professional.
+Most names transfer within 7 days.

 Additionally, the domain brokers reputation and history should weigh heavily when selecting the appropriate domain broker for your project, or rebrand.
 The domain broker should add value, but also should remove any confusion for both buyer and seller.
 It’s extremely important that strong lines of communication are open and flowing…